gabxcos/reactmap/README.md

 6. Accessibility: is the website accessible to screen reader users or visually impaired ones?
     - Check: the website's logic is clear and it's fully navigable through a screen reader
 7. Offline Use: does the app have offline functionalities?
-    - Check: the website gets cached by the service worker provided by `create-react-app`
+    - Check: the website gets cached by the service worker provided by `create-react-app` if you run the Production build (check above: `How to run`)
 8. Application Architecture: is React used in a proper manner?
     - Check: the app uses a bare minimum amount of components to handle the logic and uses the React functions (`render`, `componentDidMount`, `componentDidUpdate`, `shouldComponentUpdate`, `setState`) in the suggested way